malvikasharan/APRICOT/README.md

 ```
 APRICOT_analysis
     └───├output
             └───├0_predicted_domains            # Location for the output data obtained from the subcommand 'predict'
             └───├1_compiled_domain_information  # Location for the output data obtained from the subcommand 'filter'
-            └───├2_selected_domain_information
+            └───├2_selected_domain_information  # Location for the classified data obtained from the subcommand 'classify'
             └───├3_annotation_scoring           # Location for the output data obtained from the subcommand 'annoscore'
             └───├4_additional_annotations       # Location for additional annotations for the selected
             |                                   # queries using subcommand 'addanno'
             └───├5_analysis_summary             # Location for the output data obtained from the subcommand 'summary'
             └───├format_output_data             # Location for the output data obtained from the subcommand 'format'
             └───├visualization_files            # Location for the output data obtained from the subcommand 'vis'
 ```

 ##taxid